Marital Friendship, Romance, Intimacy and Faith

 John Paul II & Contraception

 Catholic couples often have difficulty understanding the fullness of the Church's teaching on sexual morality, particularly in regard to contraception.
-This is especially important given the growing body of psycholoical, medical and sociological evidence which demonstrates the damaging effects of contraception on individuals, marriages and families.
-For example, a clear relationship has been established between the contraceptive mentlity and the divorce epidemic, described in the Catechism of the Catholic Church as a plague.
+This is especially important given the growing body of psychological, medical and sociological evidence which demonstrates the damaging effects of contraception on individuals, marriages and families.
+For example, a clear relationship has been established between the contraceptive mentality and the divorce epidemic, described in the Catechism of the Catholic Church as a plague.
 The writings of John Paul II can assist engaged couples in understanding the Church's wisdom on contraception.

 In John Paul II's outstanding apostolic exhortation on married and family love and life, Familiaris Consortio , he wrote, "Couples act as arbiters of the divine plan and they manipulate and degrade human sexuality - and with it themselves and their married partner- by altering its value of 'total' self-giving.
 The innate language (of the body) that expresses the total reciprocal self-giving of husband and wife is overlaid through contraception by an objectively contradictory language, namely that of not giving oneself totally to one¡¦s spouse.
 This leads not only to a positive refusal not to be open to life, but also to a falsification of the inner truth of conjugal love, which is called upon to give itself in personal totality," The Role of the Christian Family in the Modern World, n.32.